JakovTomasic/no-headache.nix/README.md

 ## Commands

-These commands are built-in to the development shell and can be run like any global commands (while in the shell).
+The `nohead` command is built-in to the development shell and can be run like any global commands (while in the shell).

-todo - should all this be single command e.g. vmnix run --all
+If don't want to use your precious brain cells for remembering subcommands, you can always run `nohead help` (or just `nohead` or `nohead --help` or `nohead h` or even `nohead whatisgoingon`, we try not to (over)think around here).

-### buildVms
+### build

-Running `buildVms` builds all virtual machine configurations.
+Running `nohead build` builds all virtual machine configurations.

 By default, the command uses `configs.nix` file from the current directory.
-To specify custom path to the configs.nix file run e.g. `buildVms -c examples/python/configs.nix` or `buildVms -c ../configs-with-custom-name.nix`.
+To specify custom path to the configs.nix file run e.g. `nohead build -c examples/python/configs.nix` or `nohead build -c ../configs-with-custom-name.nix`.

-You can also run `buildVms -h` or `buildVms --help` for (very) short overview.
+You can also run `nohead build --help` for (very) short overview.

-This command will create symlink to nix store named `result` in the current directory (the `result` is practically a new created directory).
+This command will create symlink to nix store named `result` in the project root directory (by default).
 You can leave that symlink.
 You'll never need to use it directly, but you may if curious.
 The result directory contains all built outputs with all configurations and executable files.
 All executable files are located in `result/bin/` directory.
 Every time the VMs are built, the result symlink is overwritten with the new results.

 Build outputs persist in the nix store even after you delete the result symlink.
 See [Storage cleanup](#storage-cleanup) section for how to remove old files.
 That means you can have and use multiple results.
 E.g. you can:
-- build VM from `configs1.nix`.
-The `result` symlink will be created
+- build VM from `configs1.nix` using `nohead build -c configs1.nix`.
+The `result` symlink will be created (in the project's root dir)
 - rename it to result1 so it doesn't get overwritten (run `mv result result1`)
-- build VM again, but use `configs2.nix`
+- build VM again, but use `configs2.nix` (`nohead build -c configs2.nix`)
 - optionally, rename new result, too.
 For consistency (`mv result result2`)
 - you now have two result symlink directories.
 Each for separate configs.
+- to use commands in each of them provide `--result` option.
+E.g. `lsshead -r result2 run server`

+Alternatively, use nohead --result (or -r) flag:
+- `nohead -r result1 build -c configs1.nix` - build and generate result in the current directory
+- `nohead -r result2 build -c configs2.nix` - same for the second config
+- now use the two directories.
+E.g. run VMs from both results: `nohead -r result1 runall ; nohead -r result2 runall`

-### Running VMs
+### Run VMs

-There are few ways to run VMs from built configurations.
+There are few ways to run VMs from built configurations (last configuration that successfuly finished the `nohead build` process).

 Generally, by running a VM a image for persistent storage `name_of_the_machine.qcow2` will be created in the current directory.
 For simple configs, the image is just around 10 MB big because `/nix/store` is shared with the host.